--------

 DMZ JSAThe second option which is not open to Koreans and some other nationalities is to actually go into the DMZ to where you see the actual border and could literary throw a stone into North Korea.
 This is called Panmunjeom or the Joint Security Area (JSA), which is inside the DMZ, and to visit here you will need to be on a tour with an official military escort as effectively you enter a war zone.

-There a many companies offering JSA tours, all starting and finishing in Seoul.
+There are many companies offering JSA tours, all starting and finishing in Seoul.
 Many tours don't go to the JSA itself, so it is worth checking and those that do often include a trip to an observation point and tunnel.
 JSA tours are way cheaper than actually going to North Korea, but in a country of such reasonable transportation costs, could be considered a little pricey.
 You can check current prices and make reservations with these three popular operators: Panmunjeom Travel, Young Il Tours and USO (the recreational arm of the US army and probably the most popular outfit).
 Tours can get busy and don't go every day, so making a reservation makes sense if you have only a short time.

 A JSA tour starts fairly early and drives via a coach to a US army base where you get a military style briefing, sign a disclaimer and then get taken to the actual border where you can look over at the North Korea personnel and buildings, fifty meters or so ahead.
 You can sometimes also enter the buildings that straddle the border where negotiations take place (i.e. one end of the room is in South Korea, the other end in North Korea).
 Then it is back on the bus, lunch (probably not included in the price), an observation post (which are popular with South Koreans and Chinese as they cannot enter the JSA itself).
-Next stop an underground tunnel (known as the third tunnel of Aggression) which as impressive as it is is often quite crowded and those with poor fitness will suffer.
+Next stop an underground tunnel (known as the third tunnel of Aggression - catchy name) which as impressive as it is often quite crowded and those with poor fitness will suffer.
 Then back.
 Some tours offer other add-on or extras like North Korean defectors as guides, but the flavour is generally the same and it is hard to visit South Korea without making such a trip.

-• Costs: Its possible to live/travel for between US$15 and US$30 per day.
+• Costs: It's possible to live/travel for between US$15 and US$30 per day.
 Accommodation/food/transport are all quite cheap.

-• Money: Best to bring US$ cash or traveller's cheques and change money in Ulan Bator.
+• Money: Best to bring US$ cash or travellers cheques and change money in Ulan Bator.
 There are now ATMs in UB, but they only take Plus and Visa cards, not Cirrus as far as reported.
 You can find them in major hotels or banks and some supermarkets.

 • What to take: Sunscreen, warm clothes / thermals, tent and good sleeping bag if you want to really get off the beaten track.